 This late Georgian-style building was restored in 1921 by Lorenzo E. Woodhouse.

 Today, visitors can enjoy changing art and history exhibitions in this building.
-Our 2018 exhibition is You're Invited: 150 Years of Parties & Picnics in East Hampton from August 11-October 8.
+We currently have the Top Ten Treasures From our Collection on display until September 11!

 Visitors can also enjoy the Mimi Meehan Native Plant Garden behind the Academy, a project of the Garden Club of East Hampton.
 The garden is accessible during daylight hours - simply enter the gate located to the left of the Academy porch!